andrew-saenz/WALL-E/README.md

 3. Install Powershell 3.0+ and .Net 4.0

 4. Run ConfigureForAnsible.ps1.
-Tweak script as needed (i.e. DisableBasicAuth=$true)
+Tweak script as needed (e.g. DisableBasicAuth=$true)

 5. Create certificate for Windows authentication for Ansible inventory hosts file.
 Instructions can be verified here:                        https://docs.ansible.com/ansible/2.5/user_guide/windows_winrm.html#generate-a-certificate
-   - Create local administrator account.
+   - Create local administrator account (e.g. ansible-cert).
 This will be used to map certificate to local account.
    - Run enable-cert-auth.ps1 to enable certificate authentication.
    - Run new_cert.ps1 to generate a new self-signed certificate.
 Change powershell script to reflect the local admin account and output        path of certificate
    - Open "openssl convert pfx" text file and run command in openssl cmd line.
 You can find windows openssl download at this website:          https://slproweb.com/products/Win32OpenSSL.html.